-Because our operations extend beyond those of a typical utility, our stock can be influenced by factors that do not necessarily affect many of the companies in the S&P 500 Utilities Index.
-Measuring us only against a group of utilities whose performance is based largely on low growth and high-dividend payouts should not be the sole gauge of our performance.
+Because our operations extend beyond those of a typical utility and we have growing international operations, our stock can be influenced by factors that do not necessarily affect many of the companies in the S&P 500 Utilities Index.
+Measurement against a group of primarily U.S.based utilities whose performance is based largely on low growth and high dividend payouts should not be the sole gauge of our performance.

-While we believe that a broader measure should be used as a benchmark for our performance, we do not believe that the S&P 500 Index should be the sole benchmark, as over 70 percent of our earnings are still generated by our California utilities.
+While we believe that a broader measure should be used as a benchmark for our performance, we do not believe that the S&P 500 Index should be the sole benchmark, as over 70 percent of our current earnings are still generated by our California utilities.
 Measuring our performance against the broader S&P 500 Index companies alone may not capture the impact of market and regulatory factors specific to energy delivery.